-Ebola is a very concerning health issue going on in the world and one that I believe we should have a preparedness plan for.
+Pandemics are a very concerning health issue and one that I believe we should have a preparedness plan for.
+It’s been 100 years since the Spanish Flu and it isn’t too far off base to believe another pandemic can occur.
+Respirator masks are one of the first preparedness items to fly off the shelves when diseases are fast-spreading.
 There are differences in the respirator masks on the market and knowing the difference between them can help keep you and your family safer.

 - N95 – Filters at least 95% of airborne particles.
 Not resistant to oil.

 - Surgical N95 – A NIOSH-approved N95 respirator that has also been cleared by the Food and Drug Administration (FDA) as a surgical mask.

 - N99 – Filters at least 99% of airborne particles.
 Not resistant to oil.

 - N100 – Filters at least 99.97% of airborne particles.
 Not resistant to oil.

 - R95 – Filters at least 95% of airborne particles.
 Somewhat resistant to oil.

 - P95 – Filters at least 95% of airborne particles.
 Strongly resistant to oil.

 - P99 – Filters at least 99% of airborne particles.
 Strongly resistant to oil.